EDUCBA Logo

 Basis of Comparison European option American option

 Low/ High premiums In the case of European-style options, the premium offered is quite low as the holder of the same gets to redeem the option only at its maturity date.
-In the case of an American-style option, the premium offered is high as the holder of the same gets to redeem the option anytime between the date of options trading and its maturity date.
+The issuer of an American-style option offers a high premium because the holder of the option can redeem it at any time between the date of options trading and its maturity date.

-Hedging It is easier to formulate a hedging strategy in a European style option as the holder of the same can redeem the option at the maturity date which is already known.
-It is difficult to formulate a hedging strategy in an American-style option as the holder of the same gets to decide as and whenever the option can be redeemed by him or her.
+Hedging It is easier to formulate a hedging strategy in a European-style option as the holder of the same can redeem the option at the maturity date, which is already known.
+It is difficult to formulate a hedging strategy in an American-style option as the holder of the same gets to decide as and whenever he or she can redeem the option.

 Risk factor As the maturity date is already fixed, the profits or losses can be easily estimated.
 This is why European-style options carry a lower rate of risk.
-As the maturity date is decided by the option holder, he or she may choose to redeem the same as and whenever he or she thinks it quite profitable.
+As the option holder decides the maturity date, they may choose to redeem the same as and whenever they think it is quite profitable.
 This is why American-style options carry a higher rate of risk.

-Treatment of tax The tax treatment in the case of European-style options is 60 percent long-term capital gains.
+Treatment of tax The tax treatment for European-style options is 60 percent long-term capital gains.
 The tax treatment in the case of American-style options is 100 percent short-term capital gains.

 Cash/ stock settlement Cash settlement only.
 The stock settlement only.